This post has been updated for 2021.

 There are a variety of reasons why someone might choose to white label the software they use.
 For one, having everything branded in the same way looks a lot better when presenting to clients or prospects.
 Additionally, businesses whose customer base has grown faster than their in-house staff may white label certain services they source from other companies to keep up their service-level agreements (SLAs) while they hire more employees.

-White label software doesn’t just have to be used for marketing or aesthetic purposes.
+White label software doesn’t just have to be for marketing or aesthetic purposes.
 Marketing agencies will often white label reports from their business intelligence (BI) or marketing software to keep their process proprietary.
 This way, other agencies attempting to poach your clients won’t get your strategy.

 White label software use cases

-White label software, also called private label, brandable, or rebranded software, is not limited to one type of company or industry.
+White label software, or private label, brandable, or rebranded software, is not limited to one type of company or industry.
 For example, companies that offer complementary products may use white label goods along with companies that don’t develop products at all.
 Let’s explore three common ways an organization may choose to use it.

 1. Internally by employees for communication, collaboration, and engagement